scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 > note "Results"
 >
-> The process speed grows up but does not reach exactly 10 times more: latency of the 2 microservices, rng and hasher, has slightly increases.
+> The process speed grows up, but does not reach exactly 10 times more: latency of the 2 microservices, rng and hasher, has slightly increased.

 -  Let's increase `hasher` and `rng` pods' number: